Hvad hører du?

 Spørgsmål om dialog 2/Questions about dialogue 2

 Below are audio tracks asking questions and giving answers about Dialogue 2.
-Listen to each question and think about how you could answer it in Danish.
-Then click the answer to the right, and listen to the answer.
+Listen to each question (on the left) and think about how you could answer it in Danish.
+Then click the box on the right, and listen to the answer.

 Spørgsmål/Questions